-Overview of sensory systems.
+Overview of sensory systems

 All sensory systems start at the point where a specialized sensory receptor detects a stimulus from a particular sensory modality.
-Such modalities include mechanical energy (e.g. hearing, acceleration and balance senses, muscle stretch and tension, somatosensation [touch]), electromagnetic energy (vision), and chemical stimuli (taste, smell, arterial oxygen concentration, pH).
-Some modalities have submodalities (e.g. receptors sensitive to different wavelengths in the case of vision; fine touch and pain in the case of somatosensation).
+Such modalities include mechanical energy (e.g. hearing, acceleration and balance senses, muscle stretch and tension receptors, somatosensation [touch]), electromagnetic energy (vision), and chemical stimuli (taste, smell, arterial oxygen concentration, pH).
+Some modalities have sub-modalities (e.g. receptors sensitive to different wavelengths in the case of vision; fine touch and pain in the case of somatosensation).
 Sensory receptors may be specialized cells or modified neurons.
 The receptor has a specialized molecular system that transduces the incoming energy into a change in the membrane potential, termed the receptor potential.
-If the receptor is itself a neuron, this may trigger action potentials; alternatively, the graded receptor potential can be transmitted from cell to cell via graded changes in neurotransmitter release until a neuron is reached that fires APs.
+This may trigger action potentials in the same cell; alternatively, the graded receptor potential can be transmitted from cell to cell via graded changes in neurotransmitter release until a neuron is reached that fires APs.
 The frequency of AP firing is directly related to the amplitude of the receptor potential, and thus to the intensity of the stimulus.